TUM Global Postdoc Fellowship

-Fellows receive a stipend of 2 670€ per month and one additional kick-off flat rate of 430€.
-Researchers living in the Munich metropolitan area receive an additional allowance of 350€ per month.
+The TUM Global Postdoc Fellowship 2024 offers successful candidates a fellowship for 24 months.
+Fellows receive a monthly stipend of 2.670€ and one additional kick-off payment of 430€.
+Researchers residing in the Munich metropolitan area receive an additional monthly allowance of 350€.
 It is also possible to apply for family benefits.
-Details on the application process for the latter will be finalized during the next months.
-The fellowship covers living expenses whereas additional payments for consumables and conferences are not included and may be covered by the host.
+Please note that additional payments for consumables and conferences are not included and may be covered by the host subject to their agreement.

 Candidates fulfilling the following criteria are eligible to apply for the TUM Global Postdoc Fellowship:

-You are eligible to apply for the fellowship if you finished your PhD within the last three years at an institution other than TUM.
+You are eligible to apply for the fellowship if you have finished your PhD within the last three years at an institution other than TUM.

 Support of a TUM Host

-To apply for the TUM Global Postdoc Fellowship you need the following documents in English:
+To apply for the TUM Global Postdoc Fellowship 2024, you need the following documents in English:

 - CV, including list of publications (max.
 5 pages)